vbugaevskii/IDAO-2021-darkmatter-id/README.md

 where `+` - class in train, `-` - class in test.

-Test part also has a small public part, which consists of images taken from train ditribution.
+Test part also has a small public part, which consists of images taken from train distribution.

 ## Track 1